Today we’re taking a look at one of my favorite 5e Bard subclasses: the College of Glamour.

 Related: Temporary Hit Points Explained

-While the temporary hit points a single use of Mantle of Inspiration provides are slightly less awesome in the higher levels, the mobility that it grants your party is always fantastic.
+While the temporary hit points a single use of Mantle of Inspiration provides are slightly less awesome at the higher levels, the mobility that it grants your party is always fantastic.

 Just remind your allies that this movement will use their reaction.
 If someone is lining up for an attack of opportunity or keeping a counterspell handy, they might not want to use this extra movement.